Citadel Miniatures: Model ranges

-Over the years, as well as producing their own original miniatures, they have produced licensed ranges based on characters from games, movies, TV and books.
+Over the years, as well as Citadel producing their own original miniatures, they have produced licensed ranges based on characters from games, movies, TV series and books.
 These included figures based on RuneQuest, Fighting Fantasy, Judge Dredd, Doctor Who, Paranoia, Eternal Champion, Dungeons & Dragons, Advanced Dungeons & Dragons, Traveller, Star Trek, Lone Wolf and The Lord of the Rings and The Hobbit.
 Games Workshop re-won the Lord of the Rings licence, allowing them to make The Lord of the Rings Strategy Battle Game miniatures to tie-in with the trilogy of films released by New Line Cinema, and have extended the range to include characters based on the actual writings of J. R. R. Tolkien.

 Citadel Miniatures sometimes release limited edition models of specific or unusual characters, such as Thrud the Barbarian, Ian Livingstone, drunken Space Marines dressed in Christmas outfits and several representing Grombrindal, the white-bearded logo of White Dwarf magazine.

-Along with the standard range of miniature soldiers, Citadel's lines include fantasy based war-machines, like catapults and chariots, and when Warhammer 40,000 came out, Citadel Miniatures also branched out into vehicles, such as the Land Raider and Rhino transports for Space Marines.
+Along with the standard range of miniature soldiers, lines of Citadel include fantasy based war-machines, like catapults and chariots, and when Warhammer 40,000 came out, Citadel Miniatures also branched out into vehicles, such as the Land Raider and Rhino transports for Space Marines.

 Reception

-Edwin J. Rotondaro reviewed Citadel Miniatures 25 mm miniature figures released in 1984 and 1985 in The Space Gamer No. 76.
+Edwin Joseph Rotondaro reviewed Citadel Miniatures 25 mm miniature figures released in March 1984 and October 1985 in The Space Gamer No. 76.
 Rotondaro commented that "Overall, I highly recommend Citadel miniatures to gamers who use any FRPG system, and especially if they use the Warhammer rules."

 Mike Willis & Martyn Tetlow reviewed Citadel Miniatures for Adventurer magazine and stated that "It is in the pure fantasy genre that Citadel models have made their mark and in which they are contenders for the position of market leader, as reflected by the votes of the public at conventions and through White Dwarf, with their staple figures of roleplaying and miniature wargames; Chaos Warriors, Orcs, Dwarfs and Fighters, and the demand for more of these is apparently insatiable."